BrickMMO/gps-hub-v1/README.md

 # BrickMMO GPS

-A GPS system for a LEGO™ city using LEGO™ bricks and a Pixy2 AI camera.
+A GPS system for the BrickMMO Smart CIty using LEGO® bricks and a Pixy2 AI camera.

 ***